 So no, dating a doctor does not equal abundant wealth.

 You Still Have to Go to the Doctor

 The nice part about dating a doctor is, well, always having a doctor around.

-With healthcare being so dreadfully expensive in the United States, it’s great to have Richard nearby and give me the ‘yes’ or ‘no’ in regard to whether I really need to go to the doctor’s office.
+With healthcare being so dreadfully expensive in the United States, it’s great to have a boyfriend nearby and give me the ‘yes’ or ‘no’ in regard to whether I really need to go to the doctor’s office.

 Many symptoms of pain and discomfort can only be diagnosed with tests at the hospital.
 He’ll often tell me to go to the hospital for an ultrasound, blood test, or some other procedure.